tombly/bitably/README.md

 # Bitably app

-An app for finding streaks in your Fitbit data, build on Azure:
+An app for finding streaks in your Fitbit data, built on Azure:

 ![Architecture Diagram](Diagram.png)